ahmadsqalli/kasiski/README.md

 # 🗝️ Kasiski - Cryptographic Toolkit for Python

 A Python library for classical cryptography, frequency analysis, and cryptanalysis.
-Named after [Friedrich Kasiski](https://en.wikipedia.org/wiki/Friedrich_Kasiski), the father of modern cryptanalysis.
+Named after [Friedrich Kasiski](https://en.wikipedia.org/wiki/Friedrich_Kasiski).
 The library contains the most known ciphers and some core cryptoanalysis functions, but many more ciphers and functions will be added in the next update.

 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)